 The truth is that an eligible borrower in Washington State can purchase a home with as little as 3% using a conventional loan or 3.5% for an FHA-insured mortgage.
 And most military folks can qualify for a VA loan that offers 100% financing.
 There are also special programs designed for people in rural areas with low to moderate income.

 So the idea that all home buyers in Washington need a down payment of 20% is false.

 Granted, if you do make a down payment below 20% you might have to pay for private mortgage insurance (PMI).
 That’s the threshold where these insurance policies are typically required.

 But for a lot of people, this nominal extra cost is worth it because it allows them to buy a home sooner with less money down.
-In 2017 alone, PMI helped more than 30,000 borrowers across the state of Washington.

 The takeaway message for buyers is that you don’t necessarily need to make a down payment of 20% or more to buy a home in Washington State.
 You can if you want to, and it would allow you to avoid mortgage insurance.
 But it’s not a requirement for the average borrower.
-There are mortgage programs available, on both the conventional and government side, that have a much lower investment requirement.
+There are mortgage programs available, on both the conventional and government side, that has a much lower investment requirement.